T-C-S-N/tcsn.io/DEPLOYMENT_COMPLETE.md

 💾 **Data persistence active**
 📊 **Analytics tracking**

-The website now provides a modern, interactive experience where visitors can chat directly with an AI assistant about Tomas and his work, with all conversations persistently stored and linked to visitor sessions for a seamless experience across visits.
+The website now provides a modern, interactive experience where visitors can chat directly with an AI assistant about Toca and his work, with all conversations persistently stored and linked to visitor sessions for a seamless experience across visits.

 ---